AdriKat2022/find-mocha/README.md

 Which allows many of us to shape our own 8bit like sounds as our wish.

 # License
-This game must herby be licensed by Creative Common: `CC BY-SA 4.0 - ATTRIBUTION-SHAREALIKE 4.0 INTERNATIONAL`
+This game must herby be licensed under Creative Common: `CC BY-SA-ND-NC 4.0 - ATTRIBUTION-SHAREALIKE-NONDERIVATIVE-NONCOMMERCIALUSE 4.0 INTERNATIONAL`
-Because of the SHAREALIKE attribute of the licence beared by the Time map set used for this project.